ott-jax/ott/docs/initializers/index.rst

 solver.

-When the problem is *not* convex, which describes pretty much all other pairings of problems/solvers in ``OTT``, notably quadratic and neural-network based below, initializers play a more important role: different initializations will very likely result in different end solutions.
+When the problem is *not* convex, which describes pretty much all other pairings of problems/solvers in ``OTT``, notably the quadratic problem , initializers play a more important role: different initializations will very likely result in different end solutions.

 .. toctree::
     :maxdepth: 2

     linear
     quadratic
-    nn